-This licensing authority takes particular note of the Gambling Commission's Guidance to Licensing Authorities which states that: licensing authorities should take particular care in considering applications for multiple licences for a building and those relating to a discrete part of a building used for other (non-gambling) purposes.
+This licensing authority takes particular note of the Gambling Commission's Guidance at paragraph 7.5 to Licensing Authorities which states that licensing authorities should take particular care in considering applications for multiple licences for a building and those relating to a discrete part of a building used for other (non-gambling) purposes.
 In particular they should be aware of the following:

 - The third licensing objective seeks to protect children from being harmed by gambling.
 In practice that means not only preventing them from taking part in gambling, but also preventing them from being in close proximity to gambling.
-Therefore premises should be configured so that children are not invited to participate in, have accidental access to or closely observe gambling where they are prohibited from participating. - Entrances to and exits from parts of a building covered by one or more premises licences should be separate and identifiable so that the separation of different premises is not compromised and people do not "drift" into a gambling area.
+Therefore premises should be configured so that children are not invited to participate in, have accidental access to or closely observe gambling where they are prohibited from participating. - Entrances to and exits from parts of a building covered by one or more premises licences should be separate and identifiable so that the separation of different premises is not compromised, and people do not "drift" into a gambling area.
 In this context it should normally be possible to access the premises without going through another licensed premises or premises with a permit. - Customers should be able to participate in the activity named on the premises licence.

+Location

-Location - This licensing authority is aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives are relevant to its decision-making.
+This licensing authority is aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives are relevant to its decision-making.
 As per the Gambling Commission's Guidance to Licensing Authorities, this authority will pay particular attention to the protection of children and vulnerable persons from being harmed or exploited by gambling, as well as issues of crime and disorder.

-At the time of issuing this statement of licensing principles there is no specific policy in place with regards to areas where gambling premises should not be located.
+At the time of issuing this statement of licensing principles there is no specific policy in place with regards to areas where gambling premises should not be located and therefore has no need for a Local Area Profile due to the low number of gambling outlets and the rural nature of the area.

-Local Risk Assessments (April 2016 onwards)
+Local Risk Assessments